Department of Chemistry

 We have a variety of research themes in the area bio-organic/synthetic chemistry, key themes are outlined below

-).
+Fluoroquinolone analogs are being synthesized to target increasingly resistant strains of bacteria.
 We aim to increase the intracellular drug concentration and improve efficacy by overcoming resistance arising from changes to cell permeability and drug efflux.
 The synthesised analogs are designed to increase efficacy by facilitating active transport through the bacterial cell membranes and preventing efflux.
-We aim to achieve this by exploiting bacterial uptake mechanisms such as siderophore or glycoside uptake (examples of structures are shown below)
+We aim to achieve this by exploiting bacterial nutrient uptake mechanisms (an example is shown below).

+Since the sequencing of the human genome attention has now turned to the discipline of proteomics which explores the nature and levels of proteins within cells.
+Although the genome is complex, the human proteome is vastly more complex, containing around a million proteins.
 Biologically interesting protein samples tend not only to be highly complex, but often available in only in very limited amounts, so that the dual challenges of sample complexity and limited sample quantities are inherent in proteomic studies.